thelfer/tfel-doc/MFrontUserDays/SeventhUserDays/Agenda/talks.md

     France.
 - Fabien Onimus
   - CEA Saclay ISAS/DES/DMN/SRMA/LA2M, 91191 Gif-sur-Yvette cedex.

+The aim of this work is to implement a polycrystalline model in the MFront code generation tool to simulate the radiation induced deformation of cladding tubes made of Zircaloy.
+Thanks to Mandel’s correspondence principle [@mandel_mecanique_1966] and thanks to an internal variables formulation derived by Ricaud and Masson [@ricaud_effective_2009], equivalent to Schapery’s collocation method [@schapery_approximate_1962], the self-consistent scheme [@kroner_self-consistent_2001] is applied to determine the behaviour of a non-ageing, linear viscoelastic polycrystal.
+The coefficients of the model are calibrated using the experimental data from Soniak et al.
+[@soniak_irradiation_2002].
+The numerical simulation is then compared, at the macroscopic and at the local scale, with the quasi-elastic approach developed by Brenner et al. [@brenner_quasi-elastic_2002] and adapted to in-reactor deformation by Onimus et al.
+[@onimus_polycrystalline_2021].

 # Implementing geomechanical models in `MFront`/`OpenGeoSys` for hydrogeological applications